ArdanaLabs/ardana-dollar/utxo-design.md

 Specifications for Validators will describe the Datum / redeemer, validation rules (including Redeemer pattern matches) and the expected inputs and outputs of these transactions.

 Validator Datum and Redeemer types are documented using a state/action scheme, the datum will always reflect a State Token held by the validator script, which should be verified to match before trusting any explicit Datum argument.
+Action types are presented within the spec as Sum constructors with product fields for convenience, within the codebases the Sum constructors should carry product types as parameters, such that no safety issues occur during field access.

 Types may be listed as primitives (though semantic newtypes should be used where possible), Or they may include types from Haskell's `base`, the Plutus Api, the CommonTypes section, or types otherwise defined on other components.